 Pronunciation fluency evaluation module

 Pronunciation fluency evaluation module performs the function of evaluating the user’s spontaneous speech input using the fluency feature model.
 The fluency evaluation consists of analytic evaluation and holistic evaluation for each evaluation item.
 The total scores of analytic evaluation result from adding each evaluation item score with different weights.
 The holistic evaluation is based on the impression of the fluency of the user by the evaluators.
 The final pronunciation fluency evaluation result is decided by selecting one of two evaluation methods.

+The pronunciation fluency evaluation is performed with the speech recognition module, in which the utterance verification function verifies the user’s speech based on multi-event detection information and predefined utterance verification model.
+To verify the user’s utterance in a speech recognition system the following processes are used:

+A noise processor configured to process noise of an input speech signal;

+A feature extractor configured to extract features of speech data obtained through the noise processing;

+An event detector configured to detect events of the plurality of speech features occurring in the speech data using the noise-processed data and data of the extracted features;

+A decoder configured to perform speech recognition using a plurality of preset speech recognition models for the extracted feature data; and

+And utterance verifier configured to calculate confidence measurement values in units of words and sentences using information on the plurality of events detected by the event detector and a preset utterance verification model, and perform utterance verification according to the calculated confidence measurement values.

+The event detector includes a detector configured to detect features such as a noise level, a breathing sound, an interjection, a repetition of a phrase, hesitation, an exclamation, sound stretching, laughing, speech rate, and an incorrect pronunciation from the noise-processed data and the extracted feature data.

+The utterance verification model includes a word-level utterance verifier and sentence-level utterance verifier.

+The word-level utterance verifier calculates word-specific confidence scores of words of sections in which the events have occurred and words for which no event has occurred using the specific anti-model and the filler model preset in a database.

+The sentence-level event application utterance verifier calculates the confidence scores of the sentences using the SVM model, which has been preset in a database and trained by an SVM with training data reflecting a feature of a natural language.
+For sentence-level utterance verifier, the sentence structure and meaning analyser analyses the sentence structure and meaning of the speech recognition result sentences using a morpheme analyser such as POS tagger and named entity analyser.

 Dialogue processing module

-The Dialogue processing functional module performs Dialogue act understanding function to express the dialogue intention/act of the utterances by analysing user’s utterance strings and understanding their meaning, Dialogue act training function to automatically train dialogue patterns and statistical classification training information based on the domain dialogue corpus annotated with the dialogue acts to understand the participating user’s intention, Dialogue management function to analyse n-best dialogue acts and meaning expressions and decide the best dialogue act to generate relevant system dialogue and manage the dialogue situations and Dialogue generation function to select the correct system response templet for the user’s intention and decide meaningful information values to fill in the slots of the selected templet.
+The dialogue processing functional module performs dialogue act understanding function to express the dialogue intention/act of the utterances by analysing user’s utterance strings and understanding their meaning, dialogue act training function to automatically train dialogue patterns and statistical classification training information based on the domain dialogue corpus annotated with the dialogue acts to understand the participating user’s intention, Dialogue management function to analyse n-best dialogue acts and meaning expressions and decide the best dialogue act to generate relevant system dialogue and manage the dialogue situations and Dialogue generation function to select the correct system response templet for the user’s intention and decide meaningful information values to fill in the slots of the selected templet.
 Finally it generates the appropriate system dialogue sentences.

 Dialogue understanding evaluation module